pgardias/forgery-recognition/docs/index.md

 **Figure 2.** [Pen Strokes representing online handwriting](https://github.com/sjvasquez/handwriting-synthesis/pull/14#issuecomment-439935942)

 With online handwritten data it is simple to tell when one letter ends and the next begins as we have the discrete points that create each letter.
 Since data is also included about when the pen lifts up then more complex features such as real time handwriting generation can be done.
-Finally, since we have the (x,y) of each pen stroke then we can determine the “curviness” of each letter, where the ligatures connect each letter, the average distance between letters and so on.
+Finally, since we have the (x, y) of each pen stroke then we can determine the 'curviness' of each letter, where the ligatures connect each letter, the average distance between letters and so on.

 Although this section seems like it’s leading to the conclusion that online handwritten data is better this is not necessarily the case as we will see in the following sections about each technique and what form of data it uses.
 Since offline handwritten data consists of historical documents it is more attractive to get a model working with it, as this can then be applied to all handwritten text ever, whereas online handwritten text requires the apparatus to record it.